GOATech/goatech.org/docs/index.md

-# Gathering for Open Ag Tech
+# Gathering for Open Agricultural Technology

 ## The technologies that produce our food and the data about our food system should be public.